bvtterfly/laravel-valuestore/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/bvtterfly/laravel-valuestore/Check%20&%20fix%20styling?label=code%20style)](https://github.com/bvtterfly/laravel-valuestore/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/bvtterfly/laravel-valuestore.svg?style=flat-square)](https://packagist.org/packages/bvtterfly/laravel-valuestore)

 This package makes it easy to store and retrieve some loose values.
-The values are saved as JSON files.
-The package integrates with the Laravel filesystem by extending the `spatie/valuestore` package.
+The values are saved as JSON/Yaml files.
+The package integrates with the Laravel filesystem and adds Yaml support by extending the `spatie/valuestore` package.

 It can be used like this: